Makers-On-Tap/milkcr8-cnc/docs/index.md

 If you have some questions about it, check out our [FAQ](faq.md) page!
 Your question is most likely answered there.

-Development and discussion of the project is done in the Makers On Tap Podcast Discord server.
+Development and discussion of the project is done in the MilkCr8 CNC Discord server. https://discord.gg/qguQRYZAea